Home | Community Forum | Blog

 NextLabs DLP for SAP

-In adherence to Zero-Trust principles, NextLabs DLP for SAP prevents data loss in a two-fold approach that prevents unauthorized access to sensitive SAP data with Application Enforcer for SAP and offers file-agnostic digital rights protection with Digital Rights Management (DRM) solution
+In adherence to Zero-Trust principles, NextLabs DLP for SAP prevents data loss by preventing unauthorized access to sensitive SAP data.

-Application Enforcer for SAP leverages SAP’s classifications and information about users, and utilizes attribute-based policies to enforce proper authorization at runtime.
+DLP for SAP leverages SAP’s classifications and information about users and utilizes attribute-based policies to enforce proper authorization at runtime.
 The policies are managed centrally making changing policies much easier with the ability to enforce consistently across a variety of applications

-NextLabs Digital Rights Management (EDRM) solution can be applied to the SAP ECC and S/4 HANA systems to protect different types of files, including Office, CAD, source code and rich media.
+NextLabs DLP for SAP solution can be applied to the SAP ECC and S/4 HANA systems to protect different types of files, including Office, CAD, source code and rich media.

-Watch this video to understand more about NextLabs Data Loss Protection solution for SAP.
+Watch this video to understand more about NextLabs DLP for SAP.

 1 thought on “Data Loss Prevention (DLP) for SAP”